brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

   - `cordova-sqlite-demo-plugin` - extremely simple Cordova plugin that can open a SQLite database, execute a set of batch statements with parameters, and send the results to the Cordova JavaScript app
 - with some other top-level Makefile artifacts included

-## Major features

-- The API is designed to work with an integer connection ID that is easy to use from higher-level library packages for frameworks such as Apache Cordova and React Native.
-- Reports the last insert row ID and total number of changes which are needed to help match some of the capabilities of the *deprecated draft* Web SQL specification.
-- Includes some extremely rudimentary error handling.

 ## Some known limitations

 - When using the low-level C or Java API, the required `scc_init()` API initialization function which is NOT thread-safe **must** be called from the main thread upon startup.
 (This is automatically done by the batch processing classes for Android and iOS.)